Skip to main content

 2.6 Evaluation: At the highest level of Bloom's Taxonomy, evaluation involves making judgments about the value or worth of information, arguments, or methods.
 Learners critically assess and justify their opinions based on established criteria, demonstrating a sophisticated understanding of the subject matter.

-3. Application of Bloom's Taxonomy in Teaching
+3. Application of Bloom's Taxonomy in Lesson Planning Teaching Practice

 3.3 Diverse Instructional Strategies: Incorporate a variety of teaching methods to address different levels of Bloom's Taxonomy.
 From lectures and discussions for understanding to hands-on activities for application, diverse strategies cater to varied learning styles.

 3.6 Adaptability to Subjects: Recognize the adaptability of Bloom's Taxonomy across subjects.
-Whether teaching science, literature, or mathematics, the taxonomy provides a universal framework for promoting cognitive skills.
+Whether teaching science, literature, history or mathematics, the taxonomy provides a universal framework for promoting cognitive skills.

 3.7 Scaffolded Learning: Implement a scaffolded approach, introducing complex concepts gradually.
 This allows students to build on their existing knowledge and progressively move through Bloom's levels.